Best Toddler Utensil

 While evaluating and ranking performance among the competition, we reviewed each contender for material and usability, such as comfortability to hold and cleaning ease.

-We've done the measuring and side-by-side comparison so you can reap the benefits of the details.
-The Grabease Ergonomic Baby Utensils is the smallest among the competition, whereas the Exzact Kids Silverware Set is the biggest.
-The Munchkin Raise Toddler Fork and Spoon Set and the Kirecoo Fork and Spoon Set fall within the average range, and lastly, the Skip Hop Zootensils Fork and Spoon are slightly below average.
+We've done the measuring and side-by-side comparison so you can reap the benefits of the details and select an option that will work for your child's age and stage.
+The Grabease Ergonomic Baby Utensils and doddl Cutlery Set are the shortest among the competition, whereas the Exzact Kids Silverware Set and Dinneractive Utensil Set are some of the longest.
+The Munchkin Raise Toddler Fork and Spoon Set and the Kirecoo Fork and Spoon Set fall within the average range, and lastly, the Skip Hop Zootensils Fork and Spoon and TOMY Take & Toss Toddler Flatware are slightly below average.
 Since every child is different, you should find a utensil set that best fits your child's hands.

 Ease of Cleaning

 This metric is all about convenience.
-Of course, a dishwasher-safe product (top-rack preferable) is more manageable than handwashing, which is slightly more time-consuming.
-As a one-piece design, we believe the Exzact Kids Silverware Set is the easiest to clean because the stainless-steel material can handle the high heat of a dishwasher.
-However, the Grabease Ergonomic Baby Utensils is all plastic.
-While the manufacturer states it is dishwasher-safe, we suggest handwashing to avoid high heat and reduce the potential risk of chemical exposure, especially since it will be in your baby's mouth.
-Also, the Skip Hop Zootensils Fork and Spoon are dishwasher-safe.
-But, we suggest handwashing this product, too, as we wonder about the handle's durability.
+Of course, a dishwasher-safe product (top-rack preferable) is more manageable than handwashing as this task can be slightly more time-consuming.
+We believe the Exzact Kids Silverware Set is hands down the easiest to clean.
+The one-piece stainless-steel design can tolerate the high heat of a dishwasher.
+Even if a product's manufacturer states that a product is dishwasher-safe, we encourage handwashing to avoid high heat and reduce the potential risk of chemical exposure, especially since it will be in your baby's mouth.
+When it comes to the Skip Hop Zootensils Fork and Spoon, we suggest handwashing this product as we wonder about the handle's durability.
+The Dinneractive Utensil Set has many details and nooks and crannies to inspect; therefore, we believe this product requires more effort when cleaning.

 — Molly Bradac